Manchester Savings Bank: History

 The Bank’s growth continued through the second half of the nineteenth century helped both by its attention both to smaller deposits, having started a penny bank association in Manchester in 1878, and to larger deposits through the formation of a special investment department.
-However, the Savings Bank Act of 1891 caused unexpected problems for all those banks that had promoted special investment departments, as they discovered that they had unwittingly made illegal investments.
+However, the Savings Banks Act 1891 (54 & 55 Vict. c.
+21) caused unexpected problems for all those banks that had promoted special investment departments, as they discovered that they had unwittingly made illegal investments.
 Attempts to amend the legislation failed: savings banks like Manchester and Glasgow practically suspended these investments and others completely closed them.
 In 1896, Glasgow responded by transferring its special investment business to an investment trust registered under the Companies Act and Manchester was one of the large savings banks that followed suit.
-More problems came in 1897 when concern over the falling value of government stock led to a run on the Bank.
-Deposits of £30,000 were withdrawn and the Manchester Bank received support from the Bank of England and the Debt Commissioners.
+More problems came in 1897 when concern over the falling value of government stock led to a run on the bank.
+Deposits of £30,000 were withdrawn and the Manchester Bank received support from the Bank of England and the National Debt Commissioners.
 Deposits began to grow again and by 1910, Manchester still ranked as the third largest savings bank, although this time behind Glasgow and Liverpool.

-In 1935, the Trustee Savings Bank showed Manchester with 134,000 active accounts and £14 million of funds.
-It continued as the third largest society but now it ranked behind Glasgow and Edinburgh, a position it was still holding at the end of WW2.
-Manchester could, therefore,legitimately be regarded then as the largest savings bank in England.
+In 1935, the Trustee Savings Banks Year Book showed Manchester with 134,000 active accounts and £14 million of funds.
+It continued as the third largest society but now it ranked behind Glasgow and Edinburgh, a position it was still holding at the end of World War II.
+Manchester could, therefore, legitimately be regarded then as the largest savings bank in England.
 In 1973, the Page Committee report recommended that the trustee savings banks should be reorganised into regional banks.
-Following the Trustee Savings Bank Act of 1975, the Manchester and Salford Savings Bank merged with seven other savings banks to form the TSB North West Central.
+Following the Trustee Savings Bank Act 1976 (c.
+4), the Manchester and Salford Savings Bank merged with seven other savings banks to form the TSB North West Central.